AndrewSimon/tf-files/README.md

 This is a terraform plan that:

 1. Creates a new VPC
 2. In that VPC: Creates 5 subnets in two tiers (three public, two private) for high availability
 3. In that VPC: Creates an Internet Gateway
 4. In that VPC: Creates Routing table and route to igw
 5. Imports a key pair (just needs public key), uses an existing known working key pair
-6. Gets the SG CIDR blocks (list) from SSM
+6. Gets SG CIDR blocks (list), GH token and other secrets from SSM parameter store
 7. Creates a Security Group
-8. Instantiate one server in one of the Public subnets
+8. Instantiates one on-demand server in one of the Public subnets
 9. As part of instantiation, assign the sg created earlier and adds a public IP
+10. Creates a github.com webhook for the tf-files with push trigger
+11. Creates an AWS lambda function and lambda url for the webhook to contact
+12. Lambda uses boto3 to instantiate a spot instance to create a github self-hosted runner
+13. Contains a github action to queue a job that runs when the runner is available
+14. The github action runs a simple aws api via boto3 to show the runner works
+15. Creates a lot of IAM policy documents and roles for steps 1-14 above to work

 ## Prerequisites
 The packages and setup required to be installed before starting are: